New Start Treatment - Griffin Georgia

-New Start Treatment is treatment facility located at 600 South 8th Street in the 30224 zip code in Griffin, GA that offers medication-assisted addiction treatment.
-It accepts adult men, adult women and pregnant/postpartum women into its treatment program.
+New Start Treatment is treatment facility located at 600 South 8th Street in the 30224 zip code in Griffin, GA that offers medication assisted treatment for addiction.
+It accepts veterans, pregnant/postpartum women and adult men into its treatment program.
 New Start Treatment provides methadone maintenance to adults and young adults.
-Some of the treatment approaches used by New Start Treatment consist of relapse prevention, substance use counseling and cognitive behavioral therapy.
+Some of the treatment approaches used by New Start Treatment consist of brief intervention, matrix Model and cognitive behavioral therapy.

 Address: 600 South 8th Street, Griffin, GA 30224